cisagov/tic3.0/README.md

 The deadline for submitting comments is 11:59 PM EST on January 31, 2020.

 ## Documents for Public Comment
-The following documents are open for public comment and can be found on the [TIC document respository page](https://www.cisa.gov/publication/tic-documents-public-comment) on the CISA website.
+The following documents are open for public comment and can be found on the [TIC document repository page](https://www.cisa.gov/publication/tic-documents-public-comment) on the CISA website.

 1. **Program Guidebook (Volume 1) –** Outlines the modernized TIC program and includes its historical context
 2. **Reference Architecture (Volume 2) –** Defines the concepts of the program to guide and constrain the diverse implementations of the security capabilities